 The divorce words MUST be pronounced

-1- While the woman is NOT on her menstruation period AND
+2- While the woman is on her CLEAN period (not during menstruation) AND

 3- In that clean period of the woman, the spouses MUST NOT have had intercourse.

 Only then, counting the waiting period may begin.

-When the man does not send his wife away from the house during the iddah, but if he does, this is no hindrance to counting the iddah (waiting period).
+According to the verse, the man should not send his wife away from the house during the iddah, but if he does, this is no hindrance to counting the iddah (waiting period).
 Similarly, the woman may leave the house of her own will and it is no hindrance to keep counting the iddah.
-The verse recommends living in the same house during the waiting period because, then, the couple may have convenient time and atmosphere to resolve the disputes between them.
+The verse recommends living in the same house during the waiting period because, then, the couple may have the convenient time and atmosphere to resolve the disputes between them.
 The woman who does not leave the house can get the chance to convince her husband to the continuation of marriage.
 Neglecting these would make reconciliation difficult.
-However, the talaq would still be valid if any of these cases occur, because the verse says: “whoever oversteps the bounds set by Allah has certainly wronged himself“.
+However, the talaq would still be valid if any of these cases occur because the verse says: “whoever oversteps the bounds set by Allah has certainly wronged himself“.
 The man has to count the days of the wife’s clean and menstrual periods which obliges the man to talk to his wife.
 This is another means to ease reconciliation.

-3- If the man returns to his wife within the waiting period, this return must be approved in the presence of two witnesses.
+4- If the man returns to his wife within the waiting period, this return must also be approved in the presence of two witnesses.
 Then, they can come together without needing a new nikah.

-If the man does not return within the iddah, the divorce must be approved in the presence of two witnesses.
+If the man does not return within the iddah, the divorce must also be approved in the presence of two witnesses.